gkralik/php7-sapnwrfc/docs/usage.rst

 The ``SAPNWRFC\RemoteFunction`` object defines a public ``name`` property and a getter ``getName()`` fetch the name of the function module it represents.

-Additionally, a property for each parameter of the function module is defined on the object that can be used to get detailed information about the parameter.

 To get detailed information about a function module, including it's parameters, the ``SAPNWRFC\RemoteFunction::getFunctionDescription()`` method can be used: